What is 160 meters like?

 coax would certainly work; the maximum capacitor values might be a

-should put this info on its own page someday.
+should put all this inverted-L antenna information on its own page someday.
 The photos certainly

 Please let me